upbound/docs/content/uxp/sizing.md

 Reference the provider's documentation for specific recommendations.
 {{< /hint >}}

-The CPU impact of UXP depends on the number of Crossplane resources and how fast they're updated on changes.
+The CPU impact of UXP depends on the number of Crossplane resources, the number of resources changing and how fast Crossplane updates resources on changes.

 Crossplane resources include claims, composite resources and managed resources.
 UXP consumes CPU cycles when periodically checking the status of each resource.